replit-discord/all-seeing-bot/README.md

 Detects bypassing methods (for word bans).
 I have yet to see a bypassing method that works.

 Highly customizable: Almost every setting is customizable.
 (Oh and trusted role command toggling is gonna be a thing, I am waiting for the website to have a gui for it.)

+### Bug Fixes:

+Fixed a bug causing spam messages to sometimes not be deleted.